-Having a person in charge of ecoresponsibility on the set is a definite added value.
+Having a person in charge of eco-responsibility on the set is a definite added value.
 An on-site contact person fosters education, team engagement and habit persistence.

-According to the producer, the presence of a dedicated ecoresponsibility advisor was key to mobilizing the team.
+According to the producer, the presence of a dedicated eco-responsibility advisor was key to achieving buy-in from the team.